Crocoblock/jet-woo-widgets/readme.txt

 There are also multiple Style settings for every widget, allowing to customize the items, thumbnails shown, excerpts, price blocks, etc.

-With JetWooWidgets it is easy to add WooCommerce products to any of your pages built with Elementor just in a few clicks!
+With JetWoo Widgets it is easy to add WooCommerce products to any of your pages built with Elementor just in a few clicks!

 == Installation ==